 Scuba Divers have several different dive operators to choose from to take them to various dive sites near some of the inner reefs and out to the outer reefs less than two hours away.

 Many of these dive operators also operate Liveaboard vessels.

 These Liveaboards generally use the outer reefs for their diving and provide extraordinary dives such as sunrise dives and night dives on the outer reef.

 The only way to experience these types of dives is by a Liveaboard.
-Most of the Cairns based Liveaboard are purpose built.
-The MV Reef Encounter is a not only an outstanding Liveaboard but she boasts accommodations equal to a fine boutique hotel, it is a wonderful option for those who want to explore the Great Barrier Reef but is not a diver or has limited time.
+Most of the Cairns-based Liveaboard is purpose-built.
+The MV Reef Encounter is not only an outstanding Liveaboard, but she boasts accommodations equal to a fine boutique hotel.
+It is a wonderful option for those who want to explore the Great Barrier Reef but is not a diver or has limited time.

-The MV Reef Encounter can be joined on any day and for as many days as you wish.
+Guests can join Reef Encounter on any day and for as many days as they wish.

 The dive sites are more often fringe reefs around the islands.
-The Whitsunday Islands boast some of the best sailing waters in the world and many of the Liveaboards here are sailboats.
-The islands often have white sand beaches so many times divers will do their surface interval on the beaches.
+The Whitsunday Islands boast some of the world’s best sailing water, and many of the Liveaboards here are sailboats.
+The islands often have white sand beaches, so divers will often do their surface interval on the beaches.

 Being as isolated as it is, the Ningaloo gets far fewer divers than the centres on the Great Barrier Reef.
-Also many of the divers’ find that the easily accessible reefs are very interesting and prefer to use day boats or shore dives.
+Also, many of the divers’ find that the easily accessible reefs are fascinating and prefer to use day boats or shore dives.